freebirdjs/freebird-drafts/Device_Class.md

 <a name="Methods"></a>
 ## Methods

-* isRegistered() - ok
-    - check if this device is registered to freebird
-    - return Boolean

-* isEnabled() - ok
-    - check if this device is enabled
-    - return Boolean

 * enable() - ok
     - enable this device to let it send/receive messages
     - return this